-This Instant Pot Butter Chicken is tender, juicy, and coated with a velvety Indian-spiced sauce.
+This Instant Pot Butter Chicken is tender, juicy, and coated with a velvety sauce flavored with indian spices.
 It pairs perfectly with cauliflower rice for a hearty paleo, keto and whole30 friendly meal.

-Ready in just 12 minutes, yet so rich and flavorful, this Instant Pot Butter chicken will taste like you been working in the kitchen all day.
+Ready in an instant pot in just 12 minutes, yet so rich and flavorful, this Instant Pot Butter chicken will taste like you have been working in the kitchen all day.

 Trying to eat healthy in the new year but you don’t have much time to make healthy meals?

 This one-pot Paleo Butter Chicken recipe is quick, easy, healthy, and perfect for meal prep!

 Tender, juicy chicken paired with an incredibly flavorful sauce that’s a little sweet, a little spicy, and is quickly becoming a household favorite.